megamillions/Multiplication-Table-Maker/README.md

 Takes number N from command line, and creates N x N multiplication table in an Excel spreadsheet.

-Designed for use with Al Sweigart's Automate the Boring Stuff with Python: Chapter 12.
+Inspired by Al Sweigart's Automate the Boring Stuff with Python: Chapter 12.